-The 30-member Commission was structured to include representative stakeholders from across the state, to reflect the diversity of the legal, geographic, gender, and ethnic communities of North Carolina and to be chaired by the Chief Justice.
-Commission members include representatives of all three branches of government, legal aid communities, client communities, as well as practicing lawyers.
+The Commission was created to expand the accessibility of the civil justice system and was structured to reflect the diversity of the legal, geographic, gender, and ethnic communities of North Carolina.
+The thirty-member Commission is chaired by the Chief Justice of the Supreme Court of North Carolina and includes representatives of all three branches of government and business, philanthropic, academic, and legal aid communities; as well as practicing lawyers.

 - Establish the right to counsel in civil matters affecting basic human needs.